flutter/website/src/docs/cookbook/navigation/named-routes.md

         child: RaisedButton(
           child: Text('Launch screen'),
           onPressed: () {
-            // Navigate to second screen when tapped.
+            // Navigate to the second screen when tapped.
           },
         ),
       ),